johnhenry/ai.captain/ref/window.ai.readme.md

 (https://developer.chrome.com/docs/extensions/ai/prompt-api#model_capabilities)

 ## Add support to localhost

 To access the Prompt API on localhost during the origin trial, you must update Chrome to the latest version.
 Then, follow these steps:

 1. Open Chrome on one of these platforms: Windows, Mac, or Linux.
-1. Go to chrome://flags/#optimization-guide-on-device-model.
+1. Go to `chrome://flags/#optimization-guide-on-device-model.
-1. Select Enabled BypassPerfRequirement.
+1. Select Enabled BypassPerfRequirement`.
    - This skips performance checks which may prevent you from downloading Gemini Nano onto your device.
 1. Click Relaunch or restart Chrome.

+1. You may have to visit `chrome://components` and check for updates to the `Optimization Guide` component.

 ## Use the Prompt API